 For example, you may want to return a list (READ) of all the live stream channels connected to your account.
 To do so, you would enter the following code into a web browser, terminal, or web-connected app.

-This would return a list of your channels in standardized JSON format.
+This would return a list of your channels in a standardized JSON format.

 Using the channel IDs returned by this command, you can update a channel.
 This is done with the “PUT” command.
 Settings that you can customize using the “PUT” command include: